ITR Filing Deadline Missed? Last chance to claim your tax refund.

 What is the Rate of the Brokerage on this Bond?

-This includes PPF and UTI agents who are registered with the offices or banks that have been authorised to issue these bonds as well as the Receiving Offices, as has been mentioned above, by the Reserve Bank of India.
+This includes PPF and UTI agents who are registered with the offices or banks that have been authorized to issue these bonds as well as the Receiving Offices, as has been mentioned above, by the Reserve Bank of India.

 The brokerage fees will be paid for by the Central Accounts Section of the Reserve Bank of India, located in Nagpur.